CreatingChange/Beginner/README.md

 First, we have to let your web browser know that this is an HTML file.
 HTML stands for Hyper Text Markup Language.
 Let's use an analogy of building a house.
 The HTML is the structure of the house - the wood, drywall, and the floorplans.

 You're about to write your first bit of code!
+Don't copy and paste any of the code on this tutorial.
+Typing it out for yourself will significantly increase your learning.
 Write

 ```html
 <!DOCTYPE html>